 Hey Kids, Meet John Williams

-In total John Williams has received 5 Academy Awards and 50 Academy Award nominations.
+John Williams has won 5 Academy Awards and received 52 Academy Award nominations.
 He is the second most nominated individual after Walt Disney.

-Star Flight (Star Wars Tribute) for Piano Solo by Andrew Fling
+Star Flight (Star Wars Tribute) for Easy Piano Solo by Andrew Fling

 John Williams | Film Score Music Listening Glyphs